jasonumiker/kubernetes-training/README.md

 ![](images/k9s.png)

 ### The Horiztonal Pod Autoscaler (HPA)
-You tell Kubernetes that you want to autoscale a ReplicaSet or Deployment with a Horizontal Pod Autoscaler manifest.
+You tell Kubernetes that you want to autoscale a ReplicaSet or Deployment with a Horizontal Pod Autoscaler manifest - which includes what metrics and when/how to do that.
 Have a look at the example at [probetest-app/probe-test-app-hpa.yaml](https://github.com/jasonumiker/kubernetes-training/blob/main/probe-test-app/probe-test-app-hpa.yaml)]

 ```
 apiVersion: autoscaling/v2